grahammather/grahammather.github.io/_posts/2025-01-16-tf-vault-self-service.md

 ---
-title: "Self-Service IDP with Terraform"
+title: "Structuring a Self-Service Platform with Terraform"
 last_modified_at:
 categories:
   - Blog